ajay9634/Ajay-prefix/README_PRO.md

 To sync save data across containers/emulators:

-- ➡️ Make sure all use the same drive path — or copy manually if needed.
+- ➡️ Ensure all emulators use the same drive path or copy saves manually if needed.
-- ➡️ Use `Backup and Restore Tool` feature
+- ➡️ Use the **Backup and Restore Tool** feature.

 ---

 ## ⚠️ Notices & Troubleshooting

-- **Cancel Installation**: To stop the process, close the CMD window before exiting the **Ajay Prefix Folder Selector**.
+- 🚫 **Cancel Installation**: To stop the process, close the CMD window before exiting the **Ajay Prefix Folder Selector**.
-- **Restoring Original Setup or Uninstalling**:
+- 🔄 **Restoring Original Setup or Uninstalling**:
   - Navigate to `C:\AJAY_PREFIX_PRO\backup\`.
   - Import all registry keys to revert.
-- **Do Not Delete**:
+- 🚫 **Do Not Delete**:
   - `Ajay_Scripts` and `Ajay_Start_Menu_Pro` from `C:\AJAY_PREFIX_PRO`.
   - `AjayPrefixConf.txt` or other Ajay Prefix Pro files from `C:\Windows\`.
-  - **Save Data Folder**
+  - **Save Data Folder**.
-- **Upcoming Features**: Online components and Start Menu enhancements are in development (converting legacy scripts—stay tuned!).
+- 🚀 **Upcoming Features**: Online components and Start Menu enhancements are in development (converting legacy scripts—stay tuned!).
-- **Tested Platforms**: Verified on Winlator Official, Winlator forks, and Windows 11 with no issues.
+- ✅ **Tested Platforms**: Verified on Winlator Official, Winlator forks, and Windows 11 with no issues.

 ## 📸 Screenshots